The Europe Biobank Week education and scientific content will be delivered to you in two different formats:

 This session is dedicated to automation solutions that improve biobank operation.

-The session will showcase how museums work with biobanks to understand evolution and species development, and how the biological world has changed during the history of humans.
+This session will showcase how museums work with sample collections to understand evolution and species development and the impact of human activity on the transitions of the biological world.